 What happens in child hostile environments

-Most of these spaces are not designed for children or even pedestrians, they’re designed for the car.
-That’s the way our neighbourhoods have grown up in North America and if you think about it our entire society has, at least since the 1950’s, been hard at work building environments to work for one thing and that’s the car.
-If you’re interested in learning how that was no accident and how we have put time and effort in to a way of living that comes with all sorts of built-in problems, you should read the Geography of Nowhere by Howard Kunstler.
+Most of these spaces are not designed for children or even pedestrians; they’re designed for the car.
+That’s the way our neighbourhoods have grown up in North America, and if you think about it, our entire society has, at least since the 1950s, been hard at work building environments to work for one thing, and that’s the car.
+If you’re interested in learning how that was no accident and how we have put time and effort into a way of living that comes with all sorts of built-in problems, you should read the Geography of Nowhere by Howard Kunstler.

-Children need natural, not man-made environments
+Where you choose to bring up your kids: Children need natural, not man-made environments

-Yes, visiting those ‘safe’ playgrounds with a couple of stalks for trees are better than sitting in the living room at home but it still means a little bit of their world of possibilities narrows every day.
-An i pad or similar device can easily become their window on a world they will never properly know or feel.
-For far too many children it’s become exactly that.
+Yes, visiting those “safe” playgrounds with a couple of stalks for trees is better than sitting in the living room at home, but it still means a little bit of their world of possibilities narrows every day.
+An iPad or similar device can easily become their window on a world they will never properly know or feel.
+For far too many children, it’s become exactly that.
 Can you stop it?
-Yes, but only with tremendous effort where you make the ability to experience nature, something you seek out all the time.
+Yes, but only with tremendous effort, where you make the ability to experience nature something you seek out all the time.

 Kids need nature

 Kids need nature.
 They don’t just like it; they need it.
 And no, I’m not talking about fancy skiing trips or anything else that keeps them busy and occupied in something parents often see as gainful.
 No, I’m talking about experiencing nature as much as possible on their own.
 Take them to a forest or other natural space and back off.
 Pretend you are otherwise occupied, and let them explore.
 Yes, keep an eye out for dangers, of course, but let them find themselves in the music that is nature.
 Let them feel nature and not just stand at its edges.